funkeinteraktiv/cogran/README.md

-Note: No String datatypes are allowed for attribute values (use Int or Real instead)
+Note: No String datatypes are allowed for attribute values (use Int or Real instead) <br>
+Note: use only WGS84 as coordinate system

 ###&nbsp;  1.
 Simple Area Weighting